Justin Turner Player Props: Red Sox vs. Blue Jays

 Justin Turner At The Plate

-- Among qualifying hitters in baseball, he ranks 51st in batting average, 40th in on-base percentage, and 72nd in slugging.
+- He ranks 51st in batting average, 45th in on base percentage, and 71st in slugging among the qualified hitters in MLB.

-- Turner has an RBI in 28 of 78 games this season, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in two contests.
+- In 29 games this year (36.7%), Turner has picked up an RBI, and in nine of those games (11.4%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 36 of 78 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.